Huon Hooke: Life and career

-For 17 years Hooke co-authored the Penguin Good Australian Wine Guide.
+For 17 years, Hooke co-authored the Penguin Good Australian Wine Guide.

 Hooke has been awarded eight reviews for wine writing.
 He was awarded 2008 Wine Communicator of the Year and 2018 Legend of the Vine, awarded by Wine Communicators of Australia for his outstanding contribution to the Australian wine industry.

 Hooke's long-term partner was Australian artist Bronwyn Oliver.

 Scoring method

 Hooke prefers blind tastings and is independent from any retail interests.
 He does not hire other people to taste wine on his behalf.
-On his websitel, Hooke describes his approach as follows:
+On his website, Hooke describes his approach as follows: